AusDTO/dta-website/pages/standard/meeting-standard.md

 * technology
 * agile delivery.

 You can contact the DTA Standard team by emailing [standard@digital.gov.au](mailto:standard@digital.gov.au) for help on setting up an assessment team.
-Assessment teams are assigned during the mobilisation / kick-off stage, before the service enters Discovery, so that assessors are involved as early as possible in the project.

 ### <a id="inflight"></a>In-flight assessment process